This report covers Holy Week and

 times and suffering also.
 But like He, we must preserve on the straight and

 narrow path, refusing to ever give up.
-He never gave up on us, why would we
+He never gave up on us, so why should we

 give up on Him?